PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-08 13:45:35
+Last updated: 2024-04-08 13:46:09
-Random Quote: I fear the only sorcerer strong enough to stop Dr. Strange is you, Dr. Strange. - Ancient One
+Random Quote: Don’t take it so personally, okay?
+I don’t like most people.
+He’s in the vast majority. - Jonathan Byers